 Here’s the official University Relations news release: “WSU Will Restore Common Reading Program”.

 The most interesting/enlightening article I’ve read on the issue is the article in the 28 May issue of the New York Times: For Personal-Injury Lawyer, Michael Pollan’s Book Is Worth Fighting For.
-The content in the article is interesting not only because it acknowledges the way in which social networking played a part in publicizing and eventually resolving this whole issue, but because it’s the first article in which I recall seeing a quote from Pollan himself.
+The content in the article is interesting not only because it acknowledges the way in which social networking played a part in publicizing and eventually resolving this whole issue, but because it’s the first article in which I recall seeing a quote from injury lawyers in Toronto.

 Mr. Pollan, who said he has taken part in about a dozen freshmen readings at other universities for a reduced fee, was doubtful that money was the issue.
 “The last I’d agreed to was a video conference, if they wanted to save money,” he said in a telephone interview.